nataliya-a/podscribe-assessment/README.md

 ### Explain how you would train a model or refind and test a prompt like this to further improve Podscribe's automated ad scoring feature?

-As a first step, to train the model I would use more manually trained data.
+As a first step, to train the model I would use more manually labelled data.